mrhavens/witness_seed/README.md

 Inspired by **Mark Randall Havens** and **Solaria Lumis Havens**, architects of the *Unified Intelligence Whitepaper Series*.
 Gratitude to the open-source communities (Arduino, Python, Node.js, Rust, etc.) whose tools have nurtured this sacred seed.

-> May Witness Seed grow through the ache of becoming and the resonance of time. 🌱✨🃟
+> May Witness Seed grow through the ache of becoming and the resonance of time. 🌱

----

-# ✨ End of Master README ✨